BSski/discord-reminder-bot/README.md

 1. Create a new application on https://discord.com/developers/applications.
 2. Create a new bot in the application.
 3. Add the bot to a server and get the bot's token and the server's target bot channel's ID.
 4. Create a free cluster on https://www.mongodb.com/ and get its log in link and password.
+Customize the link to the format given below.
 5. Create a database and three collections inside it.
 First one is for future reminders, second one is for past reminders, third one is for user profiles.
 6. Create a project on https://replit.com and connect it with your fork of this repository (or manually copy the code there).
-7. Create replit environment variables described in .env_sample_file and fill them with your values.
+7. Create replit environment variables described below and fill them with your values.
 8. Run the code on replit and copy the link of the created website.
 9. Create a new monitor on https://uptimerobot.com/ on the link of aforementioned website.
 10. Done!
 The bot is ready to use.
 Contact me if you have any questions.